alepbloyd/forest_generator/README.md

 1. Generate sparkles (asterisks) in a few different patterns at random intervals on unoccupied cells.
 1. Place little rudimentary rock shapes on a handful of random cells.

+(Chrome does not love this for me, but generally works alright if you shrink your viewing window down and refreshing, or try another browser)

+## Why the long README?

+Because trying to explain a thought process is hard and I had fun making this project, so I figure this is good practice!

 This is my first project, before learning any sort of organization or best practices, and mostly just an exercise in "Here's an idea.
 How far can I get in figuring out that idea with what I know + google?".
-So, expect some squiggly, messy, unoptimized, code in here - I would love to take a shot at refactoring this in the future though!
+So, expect some squiggly, messy, unoptimized, code in here - I'm hoping to use this as a big refactoring and improving project once I learn some more concepts I could apply here.

 Below here is a rambly attempt to retrace my thought process in chronological order, from each feature to each feature, and what I remember about how I approached making each feature of this project.

-(This is a work-in-progress, and will be updated when I have time between classes and projects at [Turing](https://www.turing.edu)!)
+(This is a work-in-progress, and will be updated if I have time between classes and projects at [Turing](https://www.turing.edu)!)

 # Background